FallingReign/jira-field-formatter/FEATURE_REQUESTS.md

 - Each failure item includes `index`, `errorMessage`.
 - Network errors produce failure entries, not thrown exceptions unless configuration demands (e.g., `throwOnTransport=true`).

-## FR-011 Minimal Issue Type Resolution Helper
+## FR-011 Minimal Issue Type Resolution Helper ✅ **COMPLETED**
 **User Story**: As a developer, I need a helper that accepts an issue type identifier (name or id) and returns the id to reduce repetition of resolution logic.
-**Acceptance Criteria**:
+**Acceptance Criteria**: ✅ **ALL COMPLETED**
-- `resolveIssueTypeId(projectKey, issueType)` returns a string id when resolution succeeds.
+- ✅ `resolveIssueTypeId(projectKey, issueType)` returns a string id when resolution succeeds.
-- Returns the original if already numeric-like (all digits) and passes a simple /^ *\d+$/ check.
+- ✅ Returns the original if already numeric-like (all digits) and passes a simple /^\d+$/ check.
-- Throws with clear message when name cannot be resolved.
+- ✅ Throws with clear message when name cannot be resolved.
+**Implementation Notes**: Available in `src/api/fields.js` and exported from main index.
+Includes 5-minute TTL caching and case-insensitive name matching.

 ## FR-012 Pluggable Logger Interface
 **User Story**: As a platform integrator, I want to inject my own logger so that logs integrate with centralized tracing.